awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-train.md

 ## Use an Algorithm to Run a Training Job \(API\)<a name="sagemaker-mkt-algo-train-api"></a>

-To use an algorithm to run a training job by using the Amazon SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) as the `AlgorithmName` field of the [ `AlgorithmSpecification`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AlgorithmSpecification.html) object that you pass to [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html)\.
-For information about training models in Amazon SageMaker, see [Train a Model with Amazon SageMaker](how-it-works-training.md)\.
+To use an algorithm to run a training job by using the SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) as the `AlgorithmName` field of the [ `AlgorithmSpecification`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AlgorithmSpecification.html) object that you pass to [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html)\.
+For information about training models in SageMaker, see [Train a Model with Amazon SageMaker](how-it-works-training.md)\.

 ## Use an Algorithm to Run a Training Job \([Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\)<a name="sagemaker-mkt-algo-train-sdk"></a>